JustToThePoint English Website Version

 If your router is handling DHCP, you’ll need to disable DHCP on your router and let Pi-hole handle it.

-In the Pi-hole web interface, go to Settings, Local DNS Records, Add Record.
+In the Pi-hole web interface, go to Settings, Local DNS Records, List of local DNS records.
 There are two fields:

 Even though you’ve added the local DNS record in Pi-hole, your devices might not be querying Pi-hole for DNS or they might have cached old DNS records.